vxcall/colorizeEcho/README.md

 # :thought_balloon: colorizeEcho
-colorizeEcho is a package which simply colorize echo message on Windows command prompt.
+colorizeEcho is a super fast, and lightweight library that simply colorize echo message on Windows command prompt.

 It makes your debug message more clear and beautiful.
-Moreover, it gives your debugging life more comfortable. :kissing_heart:
+Moreover, it gives your debugging life more comfortable and full of happiness. :kissing_heart:

 # :fire: Usage